giusepperaffa/serverless-inspector-tool/README.md

 | [si-tool-infrastructure-test](https://github.com/giusepperaffa/si-tool-infrastructure-test) | No | **Yes** |

 ## Architecture
-To facilitate its integration into an IDE, the SI tool has been developed in Python with a command-line interface, which implies that it can also be executed, as shown in below, by using an independent terminal window.
+To facilitate its integration into an IDE, the SI tool has been developed in Python with a command-line interface, which implies that it can also be executed, as shown below, by using an independent terminal window.

 ![Figure 1](images/SIToolExecutionExample.png)